googleapis/google-api-python-client/samples/compute/README.md

         time.sleep(1)
 ```

-When you query per-zone operations, use the `zoneOperations.get()` method.
+When you query per-zone operations, use the `compute.zoneOperations.get()` method.
 When you query global
-operations, use the `globalOperations.get()` method.
+operations, use the `compute.globalOperations.get()` method.
 For more information, see zone resources.

 ## Cleaning up